Teaching English in Multilingual Context and Communities

 Conclusion

-English is a language that is becoming popular all over the world and this has raised to the variation in spoken English among various neighbouring countries.
-Economies depend on this language because all the business communication is carried out in this language.
+English is a language that is becoming popular all over the world, and this has raised the variation in spoken English among various neighboring countries.
+Economies depend on this language because all business communication is carried out in this language.
 Therefore, various communities are now turning into multilingual or bilingual to compete in this dynamic environment.
-However, great care should be taken while teaching English into these multilingual contexts and communities because differences exist in terms of culture, ethics, styles, grammar and various other parameters.
+Many IELTS preparation institutes like https://bestconsultancy.edu.np/best-ielts-class-kathmandu-nepal/ greatly care while teaching English in these multilingual contexts and communities because differences exist in terms of culture, ethics, styles, grammar, and various other parameters.
 This report shows the use of various techniques to make the learning effect for the learners of multiple languages.
-This concept is related to the various Englishes, politics of discourse, pedagogy and from the perspective of politics in language rights.
-The elements that are necessary for the framework of linguistically responsive teaching are discussed with relevance to multilingual context.
+This concept is related to the various English, politics of discourse, pedagogy and from the perspective of politics in language rights.
+The elements that are necessary for the framework of linguistically responsive teaching are discussed with relevance to the multilingual context.

 References